Feasibility of a trapped atom interferometer with accelerating optical traps: Experimental setup for stationary traps

-In order to fully evaluate Eq. \ref{eq:CoherencePathDiff} in the presence of trapping, the form of the atom trap unitary $U^{T}$ has to be established.
-A diagram of the type of potential that we focus on is given in Fig. \ref{fig:TweezerPotential}, but our formalism works for any trapping potential in principle.
-For each trap, a laser beam propagates perpendicular to the direction of gravity and the atom trap is formed at the beam waist of the tweezer.
+In order to fully evaluate Eq.~\ref{eq:CoherencePathDiff} in the presence of trapping, the form of the atom trap unitary $\hat{U}^{T}$ has to be established.
+A diagram of the type of potential that we focus on is given in Fig.~\ref{fig:TweezerPotential}, but our formalism works for any trapping potential in principle.
+For each trap, a laser beam propagates perpendicular to the direction of gravity and the atom trap is formed at the beam waist.
 Thus the potential is tighter along the direction of gravity.
-The direction of the focal plane of the tweezer (i.e. the direction of the beam waist cross-section) is perpendicular to the direction of gravity; henceforth, we refer to the direction \textit{along} that of gravity as \textit{in-plane}/\textit{co-gravity} and that \textit{perpendicular} to the direction of gravity as \textit{out-of-plane}/\textit{co-propagation} (that is, propagation of the tweezer laser), though, of course, in-plane motion orthogonal to both gravity and the light propagation direction can be used.
+The direction of the focal plane of the trap (i.e. the direction of the beam waist cross-section) is perpendicular to the direction of gravity.
+Henceforth, we refer to the direction along that of gravity as \textit{co-gravity} and that along the axis of laser propagation as \textit{axial}.

-The most general form of $U^{T}$ is
+The most general form of $\hat{U}^{T}$ is

-Here, $V(t)$ is the complete potential, i.e., it includes the potential due to both tweezer traps, and $\hat{T}$ is the time-ordering operator.
-The shift in $L$ means that if we expand the potential in each of $U^{T\dagger}$ and $U^{T}|_{\Delta\hat{x}=-L}$ about $x = 0$, the net effect is that of two Taylor expansions about the bottom and top well (initially at $x = -L$, but now shifted to $x = 0$), respectively.
-For a tweezer that is formed by laser(s) with a Gaussian intensity profile, approximating the in-plane single-well potential is a well-established approach~[\onlinecite{OpticalTweezersTheoryAndPractice},~\onlinecite{OpticalTweezersAndTheirApps}].
-Explicitly, we can take the potentials to be~[\onlinecite{OpticalTweezersTheoryAndPractice}]
+Here, $\hat{V}(t)$ is the complete potential, i.e., it includes the potential due to both traps, and $\hat{T}$ is the time-ordering operator.
+The shift in $L$ means that if we expand the potential in each of $\hat{U}^{T\dagger}$ and $\hat{U}^{T}|_{\Delta \hat{x}=-L}$ about $x = 0$, the net effect is that of two Taylor expansions about the bottom and top well (initially at $x = -L$, but now shifted to $x = 0$), respectively.
+For a trap that is formed by laser(s) with a Gaussian intensity profile, approximating the single-well potential in the plane of the beam cross-section is a well-established approach~\cite{OpticalTweezersTheoryAndPractice,OpticalTweezersAndTheirApps}.
+Explicitly, we can take the potentials to be~\cite{OpticalTweezersTheoryAndPractice}

 and